How to Find Duplicates in Excel

 Another way I know is to use the match function.

 Excel includes a match function that allows you to find a value in a given range of cells.
-It is enough to dress the match function in logical functions and we will get such a formula
+Another approach uses the MATCH function combined with ISNUMBER and NOT.
+The formula

 =NOT(ISNUMBER(MATCH(B3,$C$3:$C$8,0)))